Bail Jumping in Wisconsin Felony & Misdemeanor Penalties

 If the defendant is able to pay bail, then they must abide by their conditions of bond while out of custody.
 In all cases, there is a condition of bond requiring there be no other violations of the law—do not commit other crimes.
 In drunk driving cases, many courts will require absolute sobriety and no driving without a valid license.
-In cases involving a co-defendant or a victim, many courts will put a no-contact order in place.
+In cases involving a co-defendant or a victim, many courts will put a no contact order in Wisconsin in place.

 Bail jumping is charged when those conditions of bond are violated.
 For example, if you are charged with an offense involving guns or other weapons, one of your conditions of bond would most likely say you are not to possess any dangerous weapons.
 If, while out on bond, you are found to be possessing a dangerous weapon, you can be charged with bail jumping.

 Is Bail Jumping a Felony or a Misdemeanor?

 Whether a bail jumping charge is a misdemeanor or felony is a different consideration, as is where you will be charged.
 If the bond conditions were set for a felony case, then the bail jumping charges will be a felony.
 If they were for a misdemeanor, then the bail jumping charge will be a misdemeanor.
 As to where the bail jumping will be charged, it can either be charged in the county where you are currently facing charges or it can be in the county in which you committed the bail jumping.

 In order to prove a charge of bail jumping, the State must prove that a person intentionally failed to comply with the terms of the bail.
 If they cannot prove that whatever action that violated bail was taken intentionally to violate the terms of bail, they cannot prove a charge of bail jumping.

 Is there a legal excuse to bail jumping?